 “Roku’s threat to delete Fox apps from its customers’ devices is a naked effort to use its customers as pawns.
 To be clear, Fox has not asked Roku to remove our apps, and we would prefer Roku continue to make them available without interruption,” a Fox spokesperson said.

-Service interruptions appear to be a new phenomena for streamers, but might turn out to be a growing one as more viewers cut the cord.
+Service interruptions appear to be a new phenomenon for streamers, but might turn out to be a growing one as more viewers cut the cord.

 The NFL points out that there are places other than Fox to stream the Super Bowl.
 They are: